-Located on Kauai's North Shore, this tropical beach park is a popular beach for swimming, snorkeling and sunbathing during the summer months and is the last stop before Ke'e Beach.
-In winter Ha'ena Beach to the popular spot for experienced surfers who enjoy the section Cannon's Beach have fun in the high waves.
+Located on Kauai's North Shore, this tropical beach park is a popular beach for swimming, snorkelling and sunbathing during the summer months and it is the last stop before Ke'e Beach.
+In winter, Ha'ena Beach becomes a popular spot for experienced surfers who enjoy the section Cannon's Beach to have fun in the high waves.

-In the background of the beach park rises the Mount Makana (Bali Hai) in lush green.
-The scenery here could not be more dreamlike, the vibrant green of the tropical plants, the massive rock in the background, the turquoise blue water paired with white sand.
-Ha'ena beach is long and goes into the Tunnels Beach about.
+In the background of the beach park rises the Mount Makana (Bali Hai) in lush green colours.
+The scenery here could not be more dreamlike, the vibrant green of the tropical plants, the massive rock in the background, the turquoise-blue water with white sand.
+Ha'ena beach is long and goes into Tunnels Beach .

-One of the most popular attractions on the northern part of the island, is the Maniniholo dry cave, which is located directly across the street from the park and a visit there can be wonderfully combined with a day at the beach.
+One of the most popular attractions on the northern part of the island is the Maniniholo dry cave, which is located directly across the street from the park and a visit can be wonderfully combined with a day at the beach.